Lower Gastrointestinal (GI) Tract X-ray

-Lower gastrointestinal (GI) tract radiography, also called a lower GI, is an x-ray examination of the large intestine, also known as the colon.
-This includes the right or ascending colon, the transverse colon, the left or descending colon and the rectum.
-The appendix and a portion of the small intestine may also be included.
+Lower gastrointestinal (GI) tract radiography, also called a lower GI or barium enema, is an x-ray examination of the large intestine, also known as the colon.
+This examination evaluates the right or ascending colon, the transverse colon, the left or descending colon, the sigmoid colon and the rectum.
+The appendix and a portion of the distal small intestine may also be included.

-An x-ray (radiograph) is a painless medical test that helps physicians diagnose and treat medical conditions.
-Radiography involves exposing a part of the body to a small dose of ionizing radiation to produce pictures of the inside of the body.
-X-rays are the oldest and most frequently used form of medical imaging.
+An x-ray exam helps doctors diagnose and treat medical conditions.
+It exposes you to a small dose of ionizing radiation to produce pictures of the inside of the body.
+X-rays are the oldest and most often used form of medical imaging.

-The lower GI uses a special form of x-ray called fluoroscopy and a contrast material called barium.
+The lower GI uses a special form of x-ray called fluoroscopy and a contrast material called barium or a water soluble iodinated contrast.

 What are some common uses of the procedure?